slamora/brackets-wiki/Extension-Manager-Workflows.md

 > button there could be a "Try Published Version" button that acts as a toggle
 > between the released version and the in-development version.

 > (re) If the version number was displayed then I think it would be easy to see.
-For example, it would be be easy to see that v1.0.0 is the published version and v1.0.1 is the in-development version.
+> For example, it would be be easy to see that v1.0.0 is the published version and
+> v1.0.1 is the in-development version.

+> (nj) Makes sense.
+For now, let's not add anything special for this case.